NJSanders91/gsheets-intervals.icu/README.md

 ### "Config file not found"
 Make sure you've copied `config.example.json` to `config.json` and filled in your credentials.

-### "Google credentials file not found"
+### "OAuth credentials file not found"
-Download the service account key from Google Cloud Console and save it as `credentials.json`.
+Make sure `oauth_credentials.json` exists in this directory.
+Download it from Google Cloud Console → Credentials → OAuth client ID.

+### "Access blocked: Training plan has not completed the Google verification process"
+- Go to "APIs & Services" → "OAuth consent screen"
+- Make sure you're added as a test user
+- Make sure the app is in "Testing" mode, not "In production"

 ### "Failed to upload events"
 - Check that your API key is correct